-There is some disagreement about whether it’s smart for significant others to help each other pay back their student loans.
+Perhaps you want to help your significant other pay off student loans, so you can enjoy a debt-free future together.
 It’s not uncommon for couples to want to combine finances with their partners, which might mean helping them pay off their debt once and for all.

 As someone with $33,000 in student loan debt, I know how burdensome the numbers can feel.
-My husband does too, since he has more than $300,000 in student loan debt, much of it from medical school.
+My husband does too, since he has more than $300,000 in student loan debt — much of it from medical school.

 When one or both partners in a couple have debt, it holds them back from accomplishing what they really want to do together in life.
-Whether it’s going on a family vacation or saving for retirement, working together to overcome debt can help you achieve your goals as a couple faster, especially if one person earns significantly more income.
+Whether it’s going on a family vacation or saving for retirement, working together to overcome debt can help you achieve your goals as a couple faster — especially if one person earns significantly more income.

 It’s also empowering to reach difficult goals together.
-By paying attention to spending, putting extra income toward loan payoff, and concentrating on maintaining a budget, a couple can generate the spirit of cooperation and learn what two people can accomplish together.
+By paying attention to spending, putting extra income toward loan payoff and concentrating on maintaining a budget, a couple can generate the spirit of cooperation and learn what two people can accomplish together.

 There’s nothing wrong with keeping separate finances in a relationship.
-Some people feel restricted when they have to maintain a shared budget with a significant other, or as thought they can’t spend their own money as they please.
+Some people feel restricted when they have to maintain a shared budget with a significant other, or as though they can’t spend their own money as they please.
 It’s relatively common for couples to have separate accounts in addition to a joint account for shared expenses, such as mortgage payments and groceries.

 If you’re part of a couple that likes to keep things separate, student loan debt should be no different.
 If you don’t expect your significant other to help pay your credit card bills or everyday expenses, you shouldn’t ask for help paying down student loan debt, either (and neither should they).